evanmpollack/ps-and-qs/README.md

 # Ps and Qs
-## Mind your promises with a promise queue.
+## Mind your promises with a promise queue

+### Overview
-Allows you to maintain a promise pool of size N to process promises concurrently.
+Zero dependency library that allows you to maintain a promise pool of size N to process async tasks concurrently.

+### Details